IoTDevLabs/iot-educ/README.md

 The code repository is organized as a set of folders:

 * **[rpi](https://github.com/IoTDevLabs/iot-educ/tree/master/rpi)** - contains programs and scripts for Raspberry Pi devices
+* _folders for other devices and IoT Dev Kits will be added here_

 ### Downloading a copy of the Code Repository